Alejogb1/job-board/blog-data/how-can-i-add-multiple-values-including-a-range-to-a-rails-select-dropdown.md

 id: "how-can-i-add-multiple-values-including-a-range-to-a-rails-select-dropdown"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's something I've definitely had to navigate a few times in past projects, and while the standard `options_for_select` approach is fine for simple cases, things get a little more interesting when you need ranges and multiple values.
 We're going to move beyond basic key-value pairs and delve into how we can construct the data structure to make this work effectively in a Rails form.

-I recall a project where we were building an e-commerce platform, and we needed to allow users to filter products based on price, but not just single price points, rather, price *ranges*.
+I recall a project where we were building an e-commerce platform, and we needed to allow users to filter products based on price, but not just single price points, rather, price _ranges_.
 We couldn't have them manually input, and wanted to pre-define some common price brackets.
 It wasn't immediately obvious how to stuff those price ranges into a single select dropdown, but a little data massaging got the job done.

 The core challenge with a standard Rails select dropdown (using `select_tag` or the `form.select` helper) is that it's really designed to handle a single selected value.
 However, the underlying `option` elements in html can have any arbitrary value, so it becomes more about generating the `options` correctly that match what you want to ultimately process on the backend.
 The trick is to encode the multi-values and ranges within the option values themselves, allowing Rails to parse them on form submission.
 This usually involves using strings that we can later split or regex against on the backend to extract the individual values.